kairosity/mp4-lionize/testing.md

 Testing Process:

 - This was as simple as using the Test Card numbers and purchasing products.
-- Then checking in Stripe under the Payments & Developers Tabs to verify that those dummy orders were processed successfully, with all attendent details attached.
+- Then checking in Stripe under the Payments & Developers tabs to verify that those dummy orders were processed successfully, with all attendent details attached.

 <br>